Des Moines Art Center contemporary art exhibition Monument Valley challenges mythology of the American West

 rescinding of protections for National Parks and endangered species, show that the themes raised by the art in this exhibition are exceedingly timely and relevant.
 Viewing such issues through the lens of the American history and the Western genre, and particularly featuring artists who question these tropes demonstrates Monument Valley’s aspiration to make room in the museum for narratives other than those of the dominant culture.
 The assembled group of artists takes on an embedded cultural legacy, deconstructing Hollywood versions of cowboys, cowgirls, and “Indians” and reflecting on iconic landscapes often used in pop culture like Monument Valley and Yosemite.
 They make evident the damage of colonization and dismantle historic stereotypes of Indigenous people, calling out the continued presence of this sort of objectification in contemporary society.
 In mining the whitewashed narratives of Western lore, they reveal unresolved fronts connected to political, social and environmental issues of today.

 The artists brought together for Monument Valley work in a wide range of media, from painting and photography to fiber work and video.
-Artists confirmed for the exhibition include Gina Adams, Doug Aitken, Angela Ellsworth, Kahlil Joseph, John Jota Leaños, Kent Monkman, Anja Niemi, Catherine Opie, Wendy Red Star, Sarah Sense and Jordan Weber.
+Artists confirmed for the exhibition include Gina Adams, Doug Aitken, Jeremiah Ariaz, Angela Ellsworth, Kahlil Joseph, John Jota Leaños, Kent Monkman, Anja Niemi, Catherine Opie, Wendy Red Star, Sarah Sense and Jordan Weber.
 The exhibition will be accompanied by a fullyillustrated catalogue with guest essays by historian Kirsten Pai Buick and artists Gina Adams, John Jota Leoños and Catherine Opie.

 About the Des Moines Art Center